rstudio/actions/connect-publish/README.md

 Directory or directories containing the content to publish, optionally with `:<vanity-URL>` suffixes, separated by newlines.
 Without a `:<vanity-URL>` suffix, the value of the directory path will be used to match any existing published content.
-Default `"."` (current directory).
+(Default `"."`)

 ### `api-key`

 An [API key genereted in RStudio Connect](https://docs.rstudio.com/connect/__unreleased__/user/api-keys/).
 This value may be included in `url` as the "user" or "password" part.
+(No default)

 ### `access-type`

 Access type to apply to published content.
+(No default)

 Valid values are:

 - `all`  publicly accessible
 - `logged_in` accessible only when logged into RStudio Connect